tmbumaths/python-workshop/docs/day2.md

 **Ex:** Download the [primes-exercise.txt](./data/primes-exercise.txt) and try to print the data as above.

-**Ex:** Download the [statesandut.txt](./data/statesandut.txt) file contating the name of states and union terrotories of India and try to make list of this.
+**Ex:** Download the [statesandut.txt](./data/statesandut.txt) file containing the name of states and union terrotories of India and try to make list of this.

 ### Multi Columns File